 Cold Stress Toolbox Talk

-Learn about the effects of cold stress and how to prepare for cold days on the construction site.
+Use this toolbox talk to teach your crews about the different types of cold stress (including trench foot, hypothermia, and frostbite) and how to prepare for working in cold weather on the construction site.

 Cold Stress Safety Talk

 Construction workers who work in cold weather or cold environments are at risk of suffering from cold stress.
 What is considered “cold” is relative depending on the individual and the region of the country where you work.
 In regions unaccustomed to winter weather, near-freezing temperatures can bring about cold stress in individuals.
 That’s why each cold environment working situation should be analyzed and addressed individually to keep workers warm and safe.